Skasselbard/NixOs-ClusterConfig/Readme.md

 The following assumptions may be of interest:

 - You running a linux system (with nix installed) for deployment.
-- flakes are used is a central source of configuration
+- flakes are used as a central source of configuration
 - Hosts are accessible by ssh
 - The data on the installation medium is disposable and can be overwritten